In today’s episode, we will speak to my friend Marc Andre from VitalDollar.com.

-- Online activities like a running a Youtube channel, an online community involving membership, a podcast or blogging can bring significant money in the long-run.
-Never the less due to changes of third-party platforms you use, things can become stressful.
-Think of Youtube or Instagram algorythms changes, payment platform T&Cs and the need to upgrade, adapt to these changes.
+- Online activities like running a Youtube channel, an online community involving membership, a podcast, or blogging can bring significant money in the long-run.
+Nevertheless, due to changes in third-party platforms you use, things can become stressful.
+Think of Youtube or Instagram algorithms changes, payment platform T&Cs and the need to upgrade, adapt to these changes.

 - Marc’s “secret recipe” to success?
-A high traffic to your website which can lead to several streams of income : Ads, affiliate marketing ans as well specific niche products (e.g.the digital products for the photography blog).
+High traffic to your website which can lead to several streams of income: Ads, affiliate marketing, and as well specific niche products (e.g.the digital products for the photography blog).
 Give free versions (“freebies”) of your product/info to your audience to get them familiar with what you are proposing and they will eventually upgrade later to a paid version and/or sign up to your e-mail list.

-- Whatever activity : Cut your time down to essentials, scale back on the amount of hours you spend on your activities.
+- Whatever activity: Cut your time down to essentials, scale back on the number of hours you spend on your activities.
 Marc managed to cut his time spent on the blog in half.

 Who is Marc?